 Program Notes: Students must test into MTH 120 or a higher recommendation on the mathematics placement test.
 Students must also successfully complete the English placement test for ENG 111 and receive a satisfactory score on their reading test and may be recommended to take ENG 107.
 Students with deficiencies in reading, writing, or mathematics will require developmental studies.
 Students will be unable to take accounting course work until their deficiencies are remedied.
-Students with keyboarding skills may be waived from AST 114, Keyboarding for Information Processing, based on a satisfactory score on the keyboarding placement test.

 Students should consult with their faculty advisor in choosing electives or course substitutions.
 All program electives and course substitutions must be approved in writing by the Accounting program head.

 Students in the Accounting AAS and Certificate programs must attain the grade of "C" or higher in each semester of Principles of Accounting I and II before enrolling in any other accounting courses in the curriculum.
-Students without keyboarding skills should enroll in AST 114, Keyboarding for Information Processing.